joeykennedy/PythonHannafordScraper/README.md

 # PythonHannafordScraper
- A python tool to scrape the hannaford website and add product data to a MySql database.
+ A python tool to scrape the hannaford website and add product data to a CSV file or a MySql database.

  ## Intended Features
  -Price tracking over time